Timendus/chipception/README.md

 # Chipception

-CHIP-8 interpreters have been written in *every* programming language... except in CHIP-8 itself.
+Because CHIP-8 interpreters have been written in *every* programming language, it also deserves one written in CHIP-8 itself!

-Until now! 😄

 ![Yo dawg, heard you like CHIP-8.
 So I put CHIP-8 in ur CHIP-8](./pictures/meme.jpg)